Paris corridor into the US

 Verticals carried through the corridor.

 • Biotech and pharma.
-French biotech, pharma, and adjacent diagnostics operators inside and around Sanofi, Servier, Ipsen, and BioMérieux entering US clinical, US payer, US specialty distribution, and US hospital channels.
+French biotech, pharma, and adjacent marketing evaluations operators inside and around Sanofi, Servier, Ipsen, and BioMérieux entering US clinical, US payer, US specialty distribution, and US hospital channels.
 The European HTA dossier is translated into US-payer reimbursement architecture and US commercial-payer language.

 • Agri-food, infrastructure, and energy transition.
 French agri-food and food technology firms, French infrastructure operators, and energy transition firms inside and around Veolia, Suez, EDF-adjacent, and Engie entering US municipal, US utility, US enterprise, and US federal channels.

 • Family-office capital.
-Paris family offices concentrated around the 7th, 8th, and 16th arrondissements, third- and fourth-generation industrial principals, and capital routing through fiduciary architectures parallel to Geneva and Monaco, allocating to US co-investment or US platform-building.
-Holding-brand versus operating-brand architecture for the US-facing surface.
+Paris family offices concentrated around the 7th, 8th, and 16th arrondissements, third- and fourth-generation industrial owners, and capital routing through fiduciary architectures parallel to Geneva and Monaco, allocating to US co-investment or US platform-building.
+Holding-holding brand versus operating brand for the US website, deck, and sales material.

 What the French register costs in America.

-• The intellectual-pedigree opener reads as cultural sophistication.
-The American reader is scanning for a US category claim in the first twenty seconds and encounters Polytechnique, HEC, or grandes écoles credentials and an institutional French frame instead.
+• The intellectual-pedigree opener lands as cultural sophistication.
+The American buyer is scanning for a US category claim in the first twenty seconds and encounters Polytechnique, HEC, or grandes écoles credentials and an institutional French frame instead.

-• French biotech value dossiers built for European HTA bodies (HAS, NICE, G-BA) read thin to US commercial payers who require US-formatted clinical, economic, and outcomes evidence with US peer-set comparators.
+• French biotech value dossiers built for European HTA bodies (HAS, NICE, G-BA) evaluate thin to US commercial payers who require US-formatted clinical, economic, and outcomes evidence with US peer-set comparators.

-• Founder and principal bios built on grandes écoles credentials, institutional French standing, and cultural lineage do not translate to the US peer set the American buyer is scanning for.
+• Founder and owner/CEO bios built on grandes écoles credentials, institutional French standing, and cultural lineage do not translate to the US peer set the American buyer is scanning for.

-• French commercial cadence, with August closures and September restarts and a relationship-led follow-up rhythm, reads to the US buyer as slow or absent.
+• French commercial cadence, with August closures and September restarts and a relationship-led follow-up rhythm, lands with the US buyer as slow or absent.
 Two weeks of silence in Paris is normal.
 Two weeks of silence in the United States is interpreted as disinterest.

 The design is not the problem.
 The science is not the problem.
 The engineering is not the problem.
 The heritage is not the problem.
-The American-facing architecture is.
+The American-facing sales material is.

 Where to go from here